 What is the purpose of the

-callback in Rails models?- Explain how the
+before_validationcallback in Rails models?- Explain how the

-callback is used to execute logic before model validation occurs in Rails. - Discuss common use cases for
+before_validationcallback is used to execute logic before model validation occurs in Rails. - Discuss common use cases for

-callbacks, such as normalizing data or setting default values.
+before_validationcallbacks, such as normalizing data or setting default values.

 - Explain how the